Non-American Spouse: US Tax Implications

 Spouse has "green card" or is otherwise considered "resident alien"

 If your spouse has obtained a green card, is a naturalized US citizen or is otherwise considered a resident alien, the situation is relatively simple.
 Even if you both live overseas, as long as your spouse has the status of a resident alien, he/she will be taxed as if he/she was a US citizen.
 This means world-wide income is taxed for both of you.
 Not only is the earned income of each spouse subject to US.taxation, but any investment income, even if earned in a foreign country with the foreign spouse as the sole recipient, is subject to US tax and US reporting requirements for foreign accounts.
 The good news is that you can use the filing status of "married, joint" so that you get a higher standard deduction and a personal exemption for each of you.
-Also, if you each qualify for the foreign earned income exclusion, you can exclude up to $99,200 (for 2014) per person per year of foreign income.
+Also, if you each qualify for the foreign earned income exclusion, you can exclude up to $103,900 (for tax year 2018) per person per year of foreign income.

 • Note: If your spouse is a citizen of another country (while also a resident alien in the US), and you happen to live in that country, special rules may apply.
 In the event the US has a tax treaty with that country, you should take a look at the treaty and/or consult a tax professional in that country.